improvedk/improve.dk/source/_posts/thoughts-on-blogging/thoughts-on-blogging.md

 [Brent Ozar](http://www.brentozar.com/) recently posted a great blog topic on [How to Pick Blog & Presentation Topics](http://www.brentozar.com/archive/2009/04/how-to-pick-blog-presentation-topics).
 The two most important quotes, in my opinion, of Brent Ozars post are the following:

 <blockquote>
-	As a presenter, your job isn’t to learn things.
+	As a presenter, your job isn't to learn things.
-	Your job is to pass on things you’ve already learned.
+	Your job is to pass on things you've already learned.
 </blockquote>

 I absolutely agree with Brent Ozar.
 As a presenter, your job isn't to learn things - it's to pass on the things you've already learned.
 However, this begs the question, am I a presenter?
 Do I want to be a presenter?